kristelaavendano/hawaii-google-maps-reviews/index.md

 Next, I faced the task of actually calculating distances.
 Since the Earth is mostly spherical and not flat, typical Euclidean distance calculations can't be used.
 Instead, I had to use the Haversine formula for calculating great-circle distances.
 Though I wish I could say I was a flat earth believer in order to use Euclidean distances instead, alas, I must face reality.

 I'll use the haversine formula with atan2 for more stability, as that's what Stackoverflow recommends.
-I used the integrated AI in the Brave web browser to format the Haversine formula in LaTeX for pasting in markdown.

 The Haversine distance $d$ between two points is given by: